Contact Us

 This is why dental experts advise:

-• Use fluoride mouthwash after brushing,
+• Use fluoride mouthwash after brushing

-• Use cosmetic or antibacterial mouthwash at a different time of day or before brushing.
+• Use cosmetic or antibacterial mouthwash at a different time of day or before brushing

 Understanding the type of mouthwash you use makes all the difference.
+Avoiding common brushing mistakes can also improve your routine, check this helpful guide on common brushing errors people make.

 The Best Routine Depends on the Type of Mouthwash